 The main rule of successful blogs really is 80% promotion, 20% content creation.
 This rule, first expressed by Derek Halpern, is a heated topic nowadays more than ever before.
 When you become as successful a blogger as Brian Dean, the rule becomes about 50/50.
 In his words, on average, the composition of an excellent post takes him 15-20 hours.

-SEO strategy from the king of backlinks, Brian Dean, is divided into three important stages:
+SEO tips from the king of backlinks, Brian Dean, is divided into three important stages:

 Now I’ll shed some light on the first stage.